-Here we use two different methods to arrive at an approximate determination of spatial dependences in the range measurement errors.
-In one approach, we take advantage of the TP and Jason-1 tandem mission.
-The particular TP and Jason-1 SSH data sets used here are described in the Appendix.
-Differences between the two inferred SSH estimates can be interpreted as representing differences between instrument errors in the two altimeters.
-This method provides an easy way of separating time mean and variable errors, which is convenient, given our need to estimate errors on SSH anomalies.
+resenting differences between instrument errors in the two altimeters.
+This method provides an easy way of separating time-mean and variable errors, which is convenient, given our need to estimate errors in SSH anomalies.
 Some assumptions about the partition of errors between instruments are required.
-Along-track and crossover analyses suggest slightly noisier Jason measurements compared to TP, mostly related to differences at wavelengths shorter than 50 km [Dorandeu et al., 2004].
+Along-track and crossover analyses suggest slightly noisier Jason measurements compared to TP, mostly related to differences at wavelengths shorter than 50 km (Dorandeu et al. 2004).
 For simplicity, we ignore any small differences in Jason and TP instrument performance and assume an approximate equipartition of error variance.

-The standard deviation of the differences, TP minus Jason, based on 1Hz range estimates, is shown in Fig. 1a.
+The standard deviation of the differences, TP minus Jason, based on 1-Hz range estimates, is shown in Fig. 1a.
 A description of the temporal and spatial characteristics of the variability in the difference series is beyond our scope, but we note that empirical orthogonal function analysis of 10-day TP-Jason maps (not shown) suggests a wide range of space and time scales, including very long (basin scale) patterns indicative of spatially correlated errors.
-The standard deviation in Fig. 1a is interpreted as representing the combined effects of orbit errors and radar noise, and also errors in SSB, ionospheric and wet tropospheric corrections, which are instrument-dependent.
-Estimates in Fig. 1a are somewhat noisy at the shortest scales, which probably reflects the relatively small amount of data (only 20 orbit repeat cycles or $\sim$ 200 days) available for the TP-Jason series.
+The standard deviation in Fig. 1a is interpreted as representing the combined effects of orbit errors and radar noise and also errors in SSB, ionospheric, and wet tropospheric corrections, which are instrument dependent.
+Estimates in Fig. 1a are somewhat noisy at the shortest scales, which probably reflect the relatively small amount of data (only 20 orbit repeat cycles or ~200 days) available for the TP-Jason series.
 Notice also that the relatively short record duration may affect the separation of time-variable errors from those in the mean, as the stability of the mean is a function of the averaging time.

 Errors in the dry tropospheric correction are not included in Fig. 1a, as the same atmospheric pressure field is used in correcting both altimeters.
 A separate estimate of the uncertainty in the dry tropospheric correction is shown in Fig. 1b.
-Values correspond to 23% of the errors in the pressure field [C2001], which are estimated based on the standard deviation of the difference between ECMWF and NCEP operational analysis for the years 2001-2003, and assuming equipartition of errors between the analyses [Salstein et al., 2006].
+Values correspond to 23% of the errors in the pressure field (C2001), which are estimated based on the standard deviation of the difference between European Centre for Medium-Range Weather Forecasts (ECMWF) and National Centers for Environmental Prediction (NCEP) operational analyses for the years 2001-03, and assuming equipartition of errors between the analyses (Salstein et al. 2006, manuscript submitted to J. Geophys.
+Res.).
 The difference between analyses likely defines a lower bound on the uncertainty of the pressure fields, because possible common errors are removed by subtraction.
-Errors in the dry tropospheric correction are < 0.5 cm, except in high southern latitudes, and thus small compared to other errors (cf. Fig. 1a).
-Fu et al. [1994] estimate it as a constant, 0.7 cm, based on a value of 3 cm rms error in the pressure fields.
-Estimates in Fig. 1b are lower, and indicate improvements in the weather center analyses over the last few years; for the early years of TP, these errors are likely larger than the estimates in Fig. 1b [Ponte and Dorandeu, 2003; Salstein et al., 2006]).
+Errors in the dry tropospheric correction are <0.5 cm, except in high southern latitudes, and thus small compared to other errors (cf. Fig. 1a).
+Fu et al. (1994) estimate it as a constant, 0.7 cm, based on a value of 3-cm rms error in the pressure fields.
+Estimates in Fig. 1b are lower and indicate improvements in the weather center analyses over the last few years; for the early years of TP, these errors are likely larger than the estimates in Fig. 1b (Ponte and Dorandeu 2003; Salstein et al. 2006, manuscript submitted to J. Geophys.
+Res.).